Communicating Research Findings and Supporting Planning

 About this Tool

-PCIC's Climate Explorer (PCEX) is a tool for locating, visualizing and downloading data describing projected future climate conditions for regions of interest within the Pacific and Yukon Region.
-PCEX uses global climate model output from the fifth and sixth phases of the Coupled Model Intercomparison Project (CMIP5 and CMIP6), BCCAQv2 10-kilometre resolution downscaled data, and the CLIMDEX indices of climate extremes, with a daily time resolution.
+PCIC's Climate Explorer (PCEX) is a tool for locating, visualizing and downloading data describing projected future climate conditions anywhere in Canada.
+PCEX uses global climate model (GCM) output from the fifth and sixth phases of the Coupled Model Intercomparison Project (CMIP5 and CMIP6), to generate daily downscaled temperature and precipitation at 10-kilometre horizontal resolution, and to derive CLIMDEX indices of climate extremes, with a daily time resolution.
 PCEX provides visualizations in the form of maps and graphs

 PCIC's Climate Explorer allows users to:

-• Select data from a dozen global climate models, three greenhouse-gas emissions scenarios, and many variables including temperature, precipitation, and climate indices
+• Select a combination of downscaled climate model or ensemble (e.g., PCIC12), greenhouse-gas emissions scenario, and variable including temperature, precipitation, and climate indices

-• Define your specific region of interest and generate maps, plots, and data downloads pertaining to the area you specify
+• Define a specific region of interest and generate maps, plots, and data downloads for the specified area and variable

 Intended Users